 - ANZ Low Rate Platinum Credit Card

-To make things even easier, you may also be issued with a MasterCard PayPass key fob or payment tag, which is a special device that you can attach to your key chain.
-This is a small, plastic fob or tag that contains the same contactless computer chip and radio frequency antennae as your regular credit card.
+To make things even easier, you may also be issued with a Mastercard PayPass key fob or payment tag, which is a special device that you can attach to your keychain to avoid getting your card out altogether.
+The small plastic fob or tag contains the same contactless computer chip and radio frequency antenna as your regular credit card.

 Many credit card issuers in Australia also allow you to make Mastercard PayPass contactless payments using smartphone apps.
 This means that not only do you not have to enter your PIN, you might not even have to use your card to make purchases.
 You can compare cards that offer mobile contactless payments with our guide.